What is the LLP Playground?

 - If it fits,

-- [NOT PEER REVIEWED] it is published on the site and announced on Slack, Twitter and possibly our monthly newsletter.
+- [NOT PEER REVIEWED] it is published on the site and announced on Discord, Twitter and possibly our monthly newsletter.

-- [PEER REVIEWED] the call for reviewers is announced on Slack and Twitter, and possibly the monthly newsletter.
+- [PEER REVIEWED] the call for reviewers is announced on Discord and Twitter, and possibly the monthly newsletter.

 There is a 2-week OPR period.
 Anyone can be a reviewer.